avflesch/Memetix/README.md

 ## 🔬 Core Philosophical Premise

 Memes are more than just internet jokes - they are complex cultural transmitters of meaning, sentiment, and collective consciousness.
-MemeSphere aims to develop sentient AI agents capable of:
+Mementia aims to develop sentient AI agents capable of:

 - 🧩 **Deep Memetic Decoding**
 - 🌍 **Cultural Intelligence Mapping**